 Instructions

 - Cut and prepare the potatoes - Place a potato between two chopsticks on a cutting board.
-Thinly slice the potatoes crosswise, leaving about ¼ inch at the bottom unsliced.
-The chopsticks will help prevent you from cutting the potato all the way.
-Repeat this step for the remaining three potatoes.4 Large Yukon gold potatoes
+Thinly slice the potatoes crosswise to create ⅛-inch thick pockets, leaving about ¼ inch at the bottom unsliced.
+The chopsticks are a guide that helps prevent the knife from cutting most of the potato all the way.
+Be careful when you cut the ends of the potatoes since the chopsticks will not reach there.
+Repeat this step for the remaining three potatoes.4 large Yukon gold potatoes

-- Bake the potatoes - Place the potatoes in the oven and cook for 40 minutes, or until golden and tender.
+- Bake the potatoes - Place the potatoes in the oven and cook for about 60 minutes, more or less depending on the size of the potatoes, or until golden and tender.

 Leave a Reply